Location: 8501-8760 East Kerrville-Rosemark Road, and 8519-8727 and 8736 Rosemark Road, Rosemark

 Original Function/Purpose: Residential

 History: Rosemark is an intact representative example of a rural agricultural district in West Tennessee.
 Known as Richland through the Civil War era, it changed its name to Rosemark when it applied for a post office because there was already a “Richland” in the state.
 Cotton production dominated the local economy until the 1930s, when agricultural diversification began taking place.
-Some of the farms that contribute to this district feature extant outbuildings associated with diverse operations – fuel tanks, chicken coop, stock and cotton barn, slaughterhouse, smokehouse, etc.
+Some of the farms that contribute to this district feature extant outbuildings associated with diverse operations – fuel tanks, chicken coop, stock and cotton barn, slaughterhouse, smokehouse, etc. Near the historic district, two wayside exhibit panels were unveiled in April 2021 introducing visitors to the Rosemark-Kerrville Heritage Tour Route, the first such tour route developed by the Rural Heritage Trust of Southwest Tennessee.

 City Council District: N/A